drseg/swift-fsm/README.md

 let s1 = SuperState { when(.coin) | then(.unlocked) | unlock  }

 let s2 = SuperState(adopts: s1) {
-    override {
+    overrides {
         when(.coin) | then(.locked) | beGrumpy // ✅ overrides inherited transition
     }
 }

 define(.locked, adopts: s1) {
-    override {
+    overrides {
         when(.coin) | then(.locked) | beGrumpy // ✅ overrides inherited transition
     }
 }
 ```

-The `override` block indicates to Swift FSM that any transitions contained within it override any inherited transitions with the same initial states and events.
+The `overrides` block indicates to Swift FSM that any transitions contained within it override any inherited transitions with the same initial states and events.

 As multiple inheritance is allowed, overrides replace all matching transitions: